StatPREP/LittleApp/README.md

     - the sample is always genuine data.
     - the randomization trials are stored in one array that can be accessed directly for graphing or statistical calculations.

-Rather than using a new branch in the original LittleApps repository, this is an entirely new repository.
+Rather than using a new branch in the original LittleApp repository, this is an entirely new repository.
 That makes it easier to look at the original for adopting bits from it to this new re-factoring.

 Claus Wilke, HOPS, graphics from his https://github.com/wilkelab/ungeviz